GlaubeKeinemDev/GlaubeKeinemDev/README.md

 </div>

 ### <div align="center">Hello you, I am Lukas a leisure developer.
-I have been programming since I was 13 years old, so for more than 5 years.
+I have been programming since I was 13 years old, so for more than 6 years.
 I love setting up systems with my hands myself</div>

-- 🌱 I’m currently learning C++ and C#
+- 🌱 I’m currently learning C#

 <br/>